cul/dlst-studio/_pages/about.md

 zakrystyi kościoła katedralnego we Lwowie.
 Rysował z oryginału J. <span style="letter-spacing: 0.5em;">Makarewicz</span>

-### Reserving and Using CUL Studio Butler and CUL Studio Lehman
+### Reserving and Using Studio Butler and Studio Lehman

 Either space can be reserved for appropriate activity by emailing studio@libraries.cul.columbia.edu.
 We encourage looking at our [reservation